TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 | LM: FT5-XL (3B)     | 0.81      | 0.78   | 0.78 |

 ### Experiment 2 The Socratic Model
 With the Socratic Model we tested 2 VLMs; CLIP and BLIP and a traditional Computer Visions algorithm from OpenCV.
 These methods are used to get the visual understanding of the image, which is passed to the LLM for solving the puzzle.
+The OpenCV method obtains the shape of the image by extracting the corners of the puzzle shape with Edge Detection.
+Then the amount of vertices can be invered from the amount of corners, which results in a name for a shape.
+If the amount of vertices is 4, it is a square etc. The color is detected by getting the RGB values of the center of the shape.
+The size is obtained by comparing the size of the shape to the overall size of the square of the puzzle.

 ![image](https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/25672fcd-722e-4566-aaec-df6f186b705b)<br> Figure 3.
 SM pipeline using CLiP and BLiP as VLMs.